Bettendorf library (inadvertently) hosts both sides on book-ban issue

 Some of Carlton's favorite books include Tracey West's "Dragon Masters" series and Harry Potter.

-Many attendees also made signs to wave along 18th Street in Bettendorf — earning plenty of supportive honks from passerby.
+Many attendees also made signs to wave along 18th Street in Bettendorf — earning plenty of supportive honks from passersby.

 Bettendorf parent Lexie Reiling's sign read, "I'm With The Banned."